heathermiller/dist-prog-book/chapter/8/big-data.md

   - GFS/HDFS for MapReduce/Hadoop: Machines are unreliable, how do they provide fault-tolerance?
 How does GFS deal with single point of failure (shadow masters)?
 How does the master manage partition, transmission of data chunks?
 Which
   - Resource Management: Mesos.
 New frameworks keep emerging and users have to use multiple different frameworks(MR, Spark etc.) in the same clusters, so how should they share access to the large datasets instead of costly replicate across clusters?
   - Introducing streaming: what happens when data cannot be complete?
 How does different programming model adapt? windowing `todo: more`

+  2015 NSDI Ousterhout

+  latency numbers that every programmer should know